 - The oldest school in the U.S., founded in 1635

-- Serving an economically and culturally diverse population of 2,350 students in grades 7 to 12
+- Serving an economically and culturally diverse population

 - Examination school: Admission to grades 7 and 9 based on test scores and grade point average